nodeminderjs/meteor-admin-site/README.md

 meteor-admin-site
 =================

-A Meteor admin tool loosely inspired by the Django admin site
+A Meteor admin tool loosely inspired by the Django admin site.